mathieudpnt/Ketos/docs/source/contribution_guidelines.rst

 Workflow for Merge Requests
 ----------------------------

-In order make a contribution to the repository, please fork off of the ``master`` branch and make a clone of your fork in tyour local machine.
+In order make a contribution to the repository, please fork from the ``master`` branch and make a clone of your fork on your local machine.
 Make your changes locally.
 When you are done, commit them to your fork and create a merge request detailing what you did, as well as the reasons why.

-Similarly, your commit messages should briefly detail *what* you did following this format:
+Similarly, your commit messages should briefly detail the changes you have made, for example:

 .. code-block:: bash

-    git commit example.py -m "moduleA.py-DOC-function_a-> Add an example to docstring"
+    git commit example.py -m "added an example to the docstring of the Spectrogram::plot method"

-If you need to pull in any changes from ``develop`` after making your fork (for example, to resolve potential merge conflicts), please avoid using ``git merge`` and instead, ``git rebase`` your branch.

-Additionally, if you are writing a new feature, please ensure you write appropriate test cases and place them under ``ketos/tests/``.
+If you are writing a new feature, please ensure you write appropriate test cases and place them under ``ketos/tests/``.
 There are numerous fixtures you can use in ``conftest.py`` and tes/assets contains files that can be used for tests.
 It is better to use what is already there before adding new fixtures and/or files.

-If yours tests need to create temporary files, place them under "tests/assets/tmp". this directory is cleaned by our continous integration setup after the tests are run.
+If yours tests need to create temporary files, place them under "tests/assets/tmp".
+This directory is cleaned by our continous integration setup after the tests are run.

-Finally, please run *all* the tests and ensure that it runs locally before submitting a merge request.
+Finally, please run *all* the tests and ensure that *all* the tests complete locally before submitting a merge request.

 Thank you for your help!